Rockypocky77/ChancifySATPrep/sat22.md

 The passage primarily focuses on the narrator

-A) resenting their exclusion from an acting role and feeling rejected.
+A) experiencing bitterness and resentment about being denied acting opportunities and feeling personally rejected by the theatrical community.

-B) realizing that a behind-the-scenes role suits them.
+B) coming to understand that working in a supporting, non-performance capacity aligns better with their skills and provides greater fulfillment.

-C) deciding to quit theater entirely and abandon all dramatic pursuits.
+C) making a definitive decision to completely withdraw from theatrical activities and permanently discontinue involvement in dramatic arts.

-D) criticizing the director's casting choices and questioning decisions.
+D) expressing disapproval of the director's selection processes and challenging the validity of casting decisions made during productions.

 Which sentence best supports the answer to Question 1?